AlaYousef/portfolio-project2/README.md

 [Back to top](<#contents>)

   * ### Score tracking system
-    * A score tracking system which lets the user know the how many scores for each correct and incorrect answers.
+    * A score tracking system which lets the user knows how many scores for each correct and incorrect answers he gets.

 ![Score area image](assets/documentation/scores.jpg)
 [Back to top](<#contents>)